Brodheadsville, Pennsylvania: Education

 It is in the Pleasant Valley School District.

 History

-Brodheadsville, was once known as the village of Shafer’s.
-The village was renamed on June 28, 1852 in honor of Charles D. Brodhead, a Stroudsburg resident and Pennysvania House representative of Monroe and Pike Counties who moved to Chestnuthill Township and established a post office.
+Brodheadsville, was once known as the village of Shafer's.
+The village was renamed on June 28, 1852, in honor of Charles D. Brodhead, a Stroudsburg resident and Pennysvania House representative of Monroe and Pike Counties who moved to Chestnuthill Township and established a post office.

+Transportation

+Brodheadsville is in the MCTA Orange Flex service area.